Homewood Mayor Patrick McClusky to resign effective Nov. 1

 "And I want to express my profound gratitude for the opportunity to serve my fellow neighbors in this capacity, and for their support and trust during my tenure.
 I look forward to staying in touch with each of you."

-McClusky said his next chapter will include work for the Community Food Bank of Central Alabama.
+As McClusky begins his next chapter, he said he will continue his work for the Community Food Bank of Central Alabama, which he has done for several years.

 Mayor McClusky's full statement announcing his retirement from public office during Monday's council meeting